Infineon/mtb-example-psoc4-msc-capsense-csd-button-tuning/README.md

 1. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector.

 2. Launch the Device configurator tool.

-   You can launch the device configurator in Eclipse IDE for ModusToolbox&trade; from the tools section in the IDE Quick panel or in standalone mode from *{ModusToolbox&trade; install directory}/ModusToolbox/tools_{version}/device-configurator/device-configurator*.
-In this case, after opening the application, select **File** > **Open** and open the *design.modus* file of the respective application, which is present in the *{Application root directory}/bsps/TARGET_\<BSP-NAME>/config* folder.
+   You can launch the Device configurator in the Eclipse IDE for ModusToolbox&trade; software from the **Tools** section in the IDE Quick Panel.

+   You can also launch it in stand-alone mode from *{ModusToolbox&trade; software install directory}/ModusToolbox/tools_{version}/device-configurator/device-configurator*.
+In this case, after opening the application, select **File** > **Open** and open the *design.modus* file of the respective application, which is in the *{Application root directory}/bsps/TARGET_\<BSP-NAME>/config* folder.

       **Note**: If you are using the custom BSP with the Empty PSoC&trade; 4 starter application, use *{Application root directory}/bsps/TARGET_\<BSP-NAME>/config* folder to open the *design.modus* file.

 3. In the [CY8CKIT-041S MAX kit](https://www.infineon.com/CY8CKIT-041S-MAX), the button pins are connected to both channel 0 and channel 1.
-Hence, make sure to enable channel 0 and channel 1 in the device configurator as shown in **Figure 10**.
+Hence, make sure to enable channel 0 and channel 1 in the Device Configurator as shown in **Figure 10**.

    **Figure 10.
-Enable MSC channels in device configurator**
+Enable MSC channels in Device Configurator**

    <img src="images/device-configurator.png" alt="Figure 10"/>